Need to transfer large files from remote desktop to local

 But what if 2 PCs are not on the same LAN, or you encounter some issues like copy and paste not working, then do you know the way how to transfer large files remotely?
 If you don’t have any idea, here we recommend a free & professional remote access software--- AnyViewer, in which you could achieve the goal easily.

-If the files are larger than 100MB, you could upgrade your account to enjoy the fast file transfer without time and size limitation.
-And AnyViewer is workable for multiple Windows versions, including Windows 11, 10, 8, 7, Windows Server and even Windows 10 Home edition.
+If the files are larger than 100MB, you could upgrade your account to enjoy fast file transfer without time and size limitations.
+And AnyViewer is workable for multiple Windows versions, including Windows 11, 10, 8, 7, Windows Server, and even Windows 10 Home edition.
 Here follow me to have operations.

 Step 1.
 To transfer files remotely, there will be 2 ways illustrated to you.
 With option 1, you could transfer files without the need to remotely access a PC.
 With option 2, you are able to get file transfer in the course of remote access.
 You could choose one of them according to your situation.

 Option 1.
 Select the "File transfer" option after entering the Recipient ID and then click on Connect.

 Option 2.
 Select the "Remote control" option.
 After the connection is successful, click the "Files" button in the menu bar.